kashamalasha/nightscout-widget-electron/README.md

 ## 🧭 Using the widget

-- After restart the widget will always stay on top of the screen until you close it by clicking the top left corner with the X sigh.
+- After restarting, the widget will always stay on top of the screen until you close it by clicking the top left corner with the X sign.

 - If you need to change the settings you can click by the gear symbol in the bottom left corner.